splunk/observability-workshop/docs/victorops/vo_integrations.md

 ---

-You have now configured the Integrations between VictorOps and SignalFx so the final part of this module is to test the flow of alerts from SignalFx into VictorOps and see how you can manage the incident with both the VictorOps UI and Mobile App.
+You have now configured the Integrations between VictorOps and SignalFx!

+The final part of this module is to test the flow of alerts from SignalFx into VictorOps and see how you can manage the incident with both the VictorOps UI and Mobile App.